 Louise, 38, and her 40-year-old husband Shane are about to spend their eighth Christmas away from their family back in Co.
 Donegal.

-“Another Christmas away is just terrible,” Louise, a bartender, shared with the Irish Voice over the weekend.
+“Another Christmas away is just terrible,” Louise, a bartender, shared.

 “It’s getting harder all the time.
 Our parents are getting old and we’re missing so many special events like another Christmas, not to mention several weddings and christenings.”

 Her husband Shane agrees, but says being realistic they can’t move home at the moment because “there is no work” in Ireland.

 “The Irish government is doing a good job of keeping the young people out of Ireland,” said Shane, a construction worker.